Seahawks’ D.J. Reed, Damien Lewis questionable to play vs. Titans; Dee Eskridge, Rashaad Penny doubtful

 “He practiced today, so we’re in pretty good shape there,” Carroll said.

-Carroll was also vague about starting left guard Damien Lewis, who did not practice Friday and is questionable for Sunday.
+Carroll also was vague about starting left guard Damien Lewis, who did not practice Friday and is questionable for Sunday.

 “He just had a little something we had to check out,” Carroll said.

-Defensive tackle Bryan Mone (elbow) is also questionable for Sunday.
+Defensive tackle Bryan Mone (elbow) also is questionable for Sunday.

 Defensive tackle Poona Ford (shoulder), backup tackle Jamarco Jones (knee) and backup receiver Penny Hart (concussion) were full participants in Friday’s practice.